 Difference Between Cocaine And Heroin

-People tend to have a lot of questions and confusion about drugs.
+People tend to have many questions and much confusion about drugs.

 Common heroin effects on the body and brain include: